 This increase in energy in our diet and stored on our body causes a rise in insulin and a reduction in glucagon to enable our body to store the energy rather than releasing into our bloodstream for use.

 Our pancreas continues to pump out more and more insulin as long as we have a constant supply of energy coming in via our mouth.
-To be clear though, unless you are injecting insulin, hyperinsulinemia merely follows excess calories.
+To be clear, though, hyperinsulinemia merely follows excess calories unless you inject insulin.

 Foods that require more insulin over the short term do not cause you to eat more over the long term.
 The reality actually seems to be the reverse.
 “Fat to satiety” does not actually work to control your intake of food when you also avoid protein.

-While it’s fascinating to talk about all our endocrine hormones, we have to admit that we actually know very little about how we can actively manipulate them to reliably give us the outcomes we want.
+While it’s fascinating to talk about all our endocrine hormones, we have to admit that we know very little about how we can actively manipulate them to give us the outcomes we want reliably.

 It’s fascinating to know that we get a dopamine hit as part of our food reward pathways when we eat certain hyperpalatable foods, but wouldn’t it be more useful to understand why those foods give us that dopamine hit?

-Neither the insulin from your pancreas or the hormones that act in your brain are the root cause our diabesity outbreak.
-We need to dig further to really understand the problem if we are going to find a useful solution.
+Neither the insulin from your pancreas nor the hormones that act in your brain are the root cause of our diabesity outbreak.
+We need to dig further to understand the problem if we are going to find a useful solution.